 - A healthy diet specifically for bone support.

-- Proper sleep posture for example sleeping on the back or side with a pillow that supports the natural curve of the neck.
+- Proper sleep posture, for example, on the back or side with a pillow that supports the neck’s natural curve.

 - Don’t forget to look up frequently.

-Optimizing posture, ergonomics, and muscle strengthening can help in the prevention of the onset of pain and help alleviate the symptoms.
+Optimizing posture, ergonomics, and muscle strengthening can help prevent the onset of pain and help alleviate the symptoms.

 Treatment for Whiplash Injuries

-The information herein on "Axial Whiplash and Uncomplicated Neck Pain" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Axial Whiplash and Uncomplicated Neck Pain" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.